usyless/Derpibooru-Tag-Autocomplete/README.md

 # Derpibooru Tag Autocomplete
-Altertnative tag autocompletion for derpibooru.org, with infinite scroll, using the available API
+Altertnative tag autocompletion for derpibooru.org, with infinite scroll, using the available API or using a local list of tags

 ## Use Instructions
 - No setup required, just install the extension.